nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

    **Compression**

-      Nutanix provides both inline and post-process data compression.
+      Nutanix provides two choices - inline or post-process data compression.
 Irrespective of inline or post-process compression, write data coming into OpLog that is >4k and shows good compression, will be written compressed in OpLog.
 For inline compression (Delay=0), sequential streams of data or large size I/Os (>64K) will be compressed when writing to the Extent Store.
 For post-process (Delay > 0), data is compressed after it is drained from OpLog to the Extent Store, after compression delay is met.

       Compression provides on-disk space savings for applications such as databases, and results in a lower number of writes being written to storage.
 Post-process compression is turned ON by default on all containers.
 Starting 5.18, inline compression will be turned ON by default on all containers.
 We recommend turning ON inline compression for almost all use cases.
 Workloads not ideal for compression are encrypted datasets or already compressed datasets.

    **Erasure Coding**

-      To provide a balance between availability and the amount of storage required, DSF provides the ability to encode data using erasure codes (EC).
+      To provide a balance between availability and the amount of storage required, Distributed Storage Fabric (DSF) provides the ability to encode data using erasure codes (EC).
 Like RAID (levels 4, 5, 6, etc.) where parity is calculated, EC encodes a strip of data blocks across different nodes and calculates parity.
 In the event of a host and/or disk failure, the parity data is used to calculate any missing data blocks (decoding).
 In the case of DSF, the data block must be on a different node and belong to a different vDisk.
 EC is a post-process operation and is done on write cold data (Data that hasn’t been overwritten in more than 7 days).
 The number of data and parity blocks in a strip is chosen by the system based on number of nodes and configured failures to tolerate.

       Turn on EC-X for non-mission-critical workloads and workloads that have a significant amount of write cold data, since erasure coding works on write cold data and provides more usable storage.
 For more information refer to `application specific best practice guides <https://portal.nutanix.com/page/documents/solutions/list/>`_.